 The United States will first test the commitment of Sudan’s new transitional government to human rights, freedom of speech, and humanitarian access before it agrees to remove the country from the US state sponsor of terrorism list, a senior State Department official said on Monday.

-Reuters reports that State Department official, speaking to reporters on background, said while Sudan’s new Prime Minister Abdalla Hamdouk would be the main point of contact, US diplomats would also have to interact with General Mohamed Hamdan Dagalo, commonly known as Hemeti, the outgoing deputy chief of the military council who heads the widely feared Rabid Support Forces (RSF) militia.
+Reuters reports that the State Department official said that while Sudan’s new Prime Minister Abdallah Hamdouk would be the main point of contact, US diplomats would also have to interact with Gen Mohamed Hamdan 'Hemeti', the deputy chief of the Military Council who heads the widely feared Rapid Support Forces (RSF) militia.

 ‘This new government has shown a commitment so far.
 We are going to keep testing that commitment’ – US State Department official